Deep Dish Swift - Day 2

 Unlocking the Power of Swift Playgrounds

 Marc started talking about his life and developer journey.
-During his work, he’s seen that everyone has the power to create…but are the tools accessible?
-Getting a MacBook to start developing and an iPhone to test what you create is a pretty steep hill to climb.
-You’ve already spent $3000 before even starting.
+He’s seen how everyone has the power to create, but are the tools accessible?
+Getting a MacBook to start developing and an iPhone to test what you create is a pretty steep hill to climb for some.

 From this perspective, the iPad and Swift Playgrounds is a groundbreaking alternative that lets you develop in Swift on even the most basics of iPad models, trying what you build on the same device.
 It’s not only more accessible when it comes to price, is a much less tech heavy setup, which opens up the world of development to even more people.

-Marc them demonstrated Swift Playgrounds and how to create, share and distribute a Swift Playground Book.
-I didn’t know about this concept nor about the Swift Playground Book Store, but it looks really cool!
+Marc demonstrated how to create, share and distribute a Swift Playground Book.
+I didn’t know about this concept nor the Swift Playground Book Store, but it looks really cool!
 With this and many great features like being able to drag code from code examples into the source code area, Apple seems to have created a very powerful and accessible tool.

 Vui Nguyen